Ramin Jahanbegloo: Political detention

-On May 19, more than 400 prominent international figures, including Nobel laureates, scholars and human rights activists, in an open letter demanded Jahanbegloo's immediate release.
-Among the undersigned are Noam Chomsky, J.M.
-Coetzee, Shirin Ebadi, Umberto Eco, Jürgen Habermas, Timothy Garton Ash, Leszek Kołakowski, Antonio Negri, Richard Rorty, Krzysztof Zanussi, and Howard Zinn.
+On May 19, more than 400 prominent international figures, including Nobel laureates, scholars, and human rights activists, demanded Jahanbegloo's immediate release in an open letter.
+Among the undersigned are Noam Chomsky, J. M. Coetzee, Shirin Ebadi, Umberto Eco, Jürgen Habermas, Timothy Garton Ash, Leszek Kołakowski, Antonio Negri, Richard Rorty, Krzysztof Zanussi, and Howard Zinn.

 On June 13, Reuters reported from Tehran that Jahanbegloo was barred from seeing a lawyer during his interrogations.

 On July 10, the Council of the European Union issued another press release reiterating its concerns about the detention of Jahanbegloo: